 We welcome applications for MPhil/PhD study in which practice plays a central role, as well as those which bring elements of practice into a more traditional thesis submission.
 The following represent areas of particular research interest and expertise:

-Our research in this area is supported through the Arts Practices and Performance Research Initiative (APPRI), and we encourage interdisciplinary projects and cross-disciplinary engagements across the arts and humanities, contributing to major research themes such as Agency, Society and Space and Performance, Meaning and Making.
+Our research in this area is supported through the School of Art and School of Media and we encourage interdisciplinary projects and cross-disciplinary engagements across the arts and humanities, contributing to major research themes such as Agency, Society and Space and Performance, Meaning and Making.